shigurekt/saucenao-sorting/README.md

 It is highly beneficial to register, so I encourage you to do so
   - Higher limits

-There are certain variables that you MUST modify for this script to run They are:
+To use this script, open 'SauceNAO Artist Sorting.py' in your preferred Python editor before running it There are certain variables that you MUST modify for this script to run They are:
   - api
   - path

 # Credits